-Students are placed on the SEND register on entry if they have been identified in their primary school as having a special educational need, or if they join Presdales with a specialist report identifying this need.
-Students may also be put on the SEND register if after screening/assessments arranged by the SENCo a learning need is indicated.
+Students are placed on the SEND Tier system on entry if they have been identified in their primary school as having a special educational need, or if they join Presdales with a specialist report identifying this need.
+Students may also be put on the Tier system if after screening/assessments arranged by the SENCo a learning need is indicated.
+Students are only put on the SEND register if they require a period (short or long term) of targeted intervention following assessment/diagnosis.
+These students are in Tiers 3-5.
+Students in Tier 1 or 2 may have Exam Access Arrangements and/or a diagnosis but do not currently require targeted (small group or 1:1) intervention.
+All students on the Tier system are carefully monitored.
+During the year students may be moved on/off the SEND register following a review of targeted intervention.